-Jeffrey Epstein's final days -- and the legal cases that won’t die with him
+Jeffrey Epstein's final days – and the legal cases that won’t die with him

 Melissa L. Jampol, a former sex crimes assistant at the Manhattan District Attorney’s Office, underscored that a brighter light will now likely shine on the “others” named in the Epstein circle and any possible criminal proceedings against them.

-“There is a strong possibility that criminal charges could be brought against others involved in the allegations involving Epstein and who were potentially his co-conspirators – those who enabled his actions,” she said.
+“There is a strong possibility that criminal charges could be brought against others involved in the allegations involving Epstein and who were potentially his co-conspirators — those who enabled his actions,” said Jampol.
 “Epstein’s death may also make survivors likely to come forward and contact law enforcement authorities.”

 But those who have yet to be implicated in Epstein's alleged pedophilia ring may now never have to answer for their actions.